Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 - `make tools-distclean-local` - Cleans everything of local tools (dl-tools)
 - `make <tool>-host-precompiled` - Builds a specific tool using precompiled binaries if available

+Freetz-NG uses GNU Make to manage package dependencies and host tools in a modular way.
+Host tools are typically built first via `make host-tools-precompiled`, followed by target packages.
+Dependencies are checked recursively.
+However, only file existence is verified (version mismatches are not automatically detected).
+If a dependency is missing, the build fails; otherwise, existing binaries are reused.

+Built host tools are cached in `tools/build`, `tools/build/usr/bin/` to avoid redundant rebuilds.
+The cache persists across builds, but can be invalidated manually (e.g., `make tool-host-dirclean` removes build directories and binaries).
+The cache is shared across packages.

-To reduce the build time of host tools, Freetz-NG uses a shared cache hosted on GitHub at [https://github.com/Freetz-NG/dl-mirror/releases/](https://github.com/Freetz-NG/dl-mirror/releases/).
+To reduce the build time of host tools, Freetz-NG supports downloading precompiled host tools from a cloud repository.
+Freetz-NG uses a shared cache hosted on GitHub at [https://github.com/Freetz-NG/dl-mirror/releases/](https://github.com/Freetz-NG/dl-mirror/releases/).
 The cache is updated by the Freetz-NG team, who periodically release precompiled archives of host tools (e.g., `tools-VERSION.tar.xz`) for common architectures.
+Source archives are stored in the `dl` directory.
+Precompiled binaries are extracted directly to `tools/build`, bypassing local compilation when available.

+Specifically, Host tools are compiled locally from source (downloaded to `dl`) when:
+- The build directory is clean (e.g., after make tool-host-dirclean).
+- The build is forced (e.g., via `make tool-host-precompiled` after cleaning).
+- No precompiled version is available or selected, and the target is invoked.

+The `dl` directory is preserved by `make dirclean` and `make distclean`.
+To remove its contents manually if needed, use `rm -rf dl/*`.

 During the build process, if the configuration option `FREETZ_HOSTTOOLS_DOWNLOAD` is enabled (which is the default), the system checks if the required host tools archive is available in the cache based on its version and the related SHA256 hash.
 If the archive is present and matches the expected hash, it is downloaded and extracted for use; otherwise, the tools are compiled locally from source.
 If `FREETZ_HOSTTOOLS_DOWNLOAD` is disabled, the build always compiles the tools locally, which is useful for incompatible systems or custom modifications.

-### Download Directory (dl)

-The `dl` directory (defined as `DL_DIR` in the Makefile) is the local cache for downloaded files during the build process.
-It stores source packages, kernel patches, and precompiled host tool archives to avoid redundant downloads.

-- **Contents**:
-  - Source tarballs for packages (e.g., `busybox-1.37.0.tar.bz2`, `openssl-3.5.4.tar.gz`).
-  - Host tool sources (e.g., `Python-3.14.0.tar.xz`, `gcc-13.4.0.tar.xz`).
-  - Precompiled host tool archives (e.g., `tools-2025-11-05.tar.xz`) from the dl-mirror cache.
-  - Kernel patches (e.g., `kernel_4.19.183-7539_08.20-ADv1.patch.xz`).
-  - Other files like CA certificates and firmware images in subdirectories (e.g., `fw/`).

-- **Usage**: Files are downloaded automatically if missing.
-The directory persists across builds for reuse, reducing network traffic.
-- **Cleanup**: The `dl` directory is preserved by `make dirclean` and `make distclean`.
-To remove its contents manually if needed, use `rm -rf dl/*`.
+The Freetz build system only checks for binary existence, not version compatibility.
+This process ensures efficient builds (but requires manual intervention for version issues).

 ## Package-Specific Make Targets